 - The deadline for independent study applications is the last day of classes of the winter semester for Spring, Summer, and Fall independent studies, and the last day of the Fall semester for Winter independent studies.

-- All proposals for independent study needs to articulate itself in relation to the student's course of study in the concentration as a whole—how would this course build upon previous coursework?
+- All proposals for independent study needs to articulate itself in relation to the student's course of study in the major/minor as a whole—how would this course build upon previous coursework?

 - The faculty expects that a course of independent study normally contain 50% more reading than a regularly scheduled course, in light of the fact that less time is spent in class.
 Students should come to meetings with the supervising faculty member, prepared to present work they have completed and to discuss their results.
 All proposals should be accompanied by a bi-weekly breakdown of work, including reading, writing, research and any other relevant responsibilities (see page four of the independent study application form).